 If you're unsure whether your SIM is activated, you should contact your carrier for advice.
 Simply plugging the SIM into another device such as a phone only proves that the SIM is authorised to allow phones to connect to the "phone" APN that the phone is programmed to connect to and that the SIM account is not deactivated.
-You must ensure that you are using the correct APN for your mobile broadband device.
+For the connection to work, you must ensure that you are using the correct APN and other settings on your mobile broadband device.

 Is my SIM 3G only or 4G only?

 Using a 3G SIM in a 4G modem will result in a 4G modem that will only connect to 3G networks.